Your education resume is a crucial tool in showcasing your skills, expertise, and accomplishments to hiring managers.

 Bachelor of Education (B.Ed.) from Tennessee State University | Graduated in 2010

-• Teaching Certification in Spanish Language Acquisition (2010)
+• Certified to teach Spanish Language Acquisition (2010)

 Professional Experience: